N'dea Jones

+High school career

 Jones was born in Lawrenceville, Georgia.
 She attended Brookwood High School, where she averaged 17.7 points at 13.9 rebounds.
 She was the #79 recruit going into college and the #18 forward.
 Jones, a 4-star recruit, committed to Texas A&M in 2016.

+College career

 Jones became Texas A&M's all-time leader in rebounds and double-doubles.
 She received All-SEC honors and an AP All-American honorable mention her senior year.
 She was also honored by the U.S. Basketball Writers Association and Women's Basketball Coaches Association (WBCA) All-America team, becoming the fourth Texas A&M player to be named to all three, including AP honors, in one season.
 She led the Aggies to three Sweet 16 appearances in the NCAA basketball tournament, missing the round only when the tournament was canceled due to the COVID-19 pandemic.

 Jones has been named to the Naismith Memorial Basketball Hall of Fame and was a Katrina McClain Award semifinalist, an award for the nation's top power forward, in 2021.